bitfocus/companion-module-generic-tcp-serial/HELP.md

 ip_add | Address of the clients connected to the TCP server

 This is a helper to assist other modules.
 There are no actions.

+[1] When the module first starts up, it will scan the system for serial ports.
+Until ports are found, the configuration drop-down menu will be empty or not available.
+The log will show 'No serial port configured' when the scan is complete.